dvln/out/README.md

 Lets see how to configure and use this package next.

-## Step 2.
-Optionally configure 'out' package
+## Optionally configure 'out' package

 To set up file logging or to adjust any of the defaults listed above follow these steps: